slintab/twilio-flex-vscode/README.md

 # Twilio Flex VSCode

-This is a VSCode extension for Twilio Flex.
+This repository contains the code for a VSCode extension for Twilio Flex.

 ## Disclamer
 Please note that **THIS PROJECT IS UNDER ACTIVE DEVELOPMENT.**.
 Some features may not work or not work correctly :warning: